curious-containers/curious-containers.github.io/faq.md

 ## You mentioned CWL: Is CC a workflow engine?

 No, CC is not a workflow engine.
 The RED format only uses the CLI specification of the Common Workflow Language, but does not support any workflow specifications.
 Experiments supported by RED/CC must be self-contained, atomic entities and cannot reference other experiments.
+Multiple experiments based on the same application can be defined in a single RED file under the [batches](red-format.md#batches) keyword.

 ## How does CC compare to Kubernetes?